At Deakin, the Harvard, APA, Chicago, Oxford, AGLC, Vancouver, Numbered Citation and IEEE referencing styles are used across various disciplines.

 The referencing guide does not attempt to give examples of every possible source that students may need to reference.
 If your source is not among the examples given in the guide, you may need to combine elements of two or more examples.

 Let's say for example that you want to reference a chapter in an e-book.
-The e-book is an edited book containing chapters written by different authors.
-There is no example for this type of source in the referencing guide.
+The e-book is an edited book containing chapters written by different authors – but there is no example for this type of source in the referencing guide.
 What you need to do is combine the elements of two examples that are provided and that are relevant for your source: Chapter in an edited book and e-book.

 In other cases you may also need to look at the General principles section under headings such as No author or No date, as well examples of specific source types.

-- Follow the requirements as set out in your unit guide and then follow the online referencing guide as closely as you can.
+- Follow the requirements as set out in your unit guide and then follow the appropriate online Deakin referencing guide as closely as you can.

-- It is important to be as consistent as possible when adhering to a style.
+- Be as consistent as possible when adhering to a style.